survivejs/react-book/manuscript/04_implementing_notes.md

 ];
 ```

-Each note is an object which will contain the data we need including an `id` and a `task` we want to perform.
+Each note is an object which will contain the data we need, including an `id` and a `task` we want to perform.
 Later on it is possible to extend this data definition to include things like the note color or the owner.

 ## On Ids

 We could have skipped ids in our definition.
 This would become problematic as we grow our application, though.
 If you are referring to data based on array indices and the data changes, each reference has to change too.
 We can avoid that.

-Normally the problem is solved by a backend.
+Normally the problem is solved by a back-end.
 As we don't have one yet, we'll need to improvise something.
 A standard known as [RFC4122](https://www.ietf.org/rfc/rfc4122.txt) allows us to generate unique ids.
 We'll be using a Node.js implementation known as *node-uuid*.
 Invoke

 > npm i node-uuid --save